About Us

 Clinical Supervisor

 I am a Licensed Marriage and Family Therapist, Speaker and Certified Batterers Intervention Facilitator.
-I obtained a BA in Business Management and went on to receive my Master of Arts in Counseling in Psychology at Pacific Oaks College.
-My career began as a psychotherapist working with the Department of Mental Health and soon began working for various programs including Wraparound, TBS and FSP.
+I obtained a Bachelor of Arts in Business Management and went on to receive my Master of Arts in Counseling Psychology at Pacific Oaks College.
+My career began as a psychotherapist working with the Department of Mental Health and soon began working for various programs including Wraparound, Therapeutic Behavioral Services and Full Service Partnership.

 MEDICAL PROVIDERS